DiegoFernandezGM/eNetSim/README.md

 **Uncertainty Quantification**: The code calculates and outputs the uncertainty in energy consumption and emissions for each subsystem and the entire system.
 This includes:

 - **Mean**: The average output across all simulations.

-Standard Deviation: A measure of the variability in the outputs.
+- **Standard Deviation**: A measure of the variability in the outputs.

 - **Confidence Intervals**: For probabilistic methods, the code computes confidence intervals to represent the range within which the true value likely falls.